BassJamm/The-IT-Knowledge-base/docs/Azure/Infrastructure/Azure Lighthouse Setup.md

 - `"roleDefinitionId"` - Is the Azure AD role you've assigned.
 In the case below, it's `Contributor` and the `Managed Services Registration assignment Delete` roles.
 - `"principalIdDisplayName"` - Is your friendly Group name, this will show in your customer tenant, it does not need to match the group name in the managing tenant.

-You'll see some of the information repeated for each role you assign to the same object in the manging tenant.
+You'll see some of the information repeated for each role you assign to the same object in the managing tenant.

 ```json showLineNumbers
 "variables": {